khananamahmad3-max/anamkhan.github.io/_pages/research.md

 ---

 <p>
-<strong>My research sits at the intersection of Human-Computer Interaction, Machine Learning, and Sensing</strong>, guided by two core questions: <em>how can user interfaces be augmented with intelligence to support interaction?</em> and <em>what insights about human behavior can be derived from interaction and sensor data?</em>
+My research sits at the intersection of Human-Computer Interaction (HCI) and Applied Machine Learning, guided by two core questions: <em>how can user interfaces be augmented with intelligence to support interaction?</em> and <em>what insights about human behavior can be derived from interaction and sensor data?</em>
 To address these questions, my work spans <strong>multimodal and implicit interaction</strong>, <strong>intelligent and adaptive interfaces</strong>, <strong>reading and note-taking in digital environments</strong>, <strong>physiological user modeling</strong>, and <strong>creativity support tools</strong> — with the goal of designing systems that are both technically robust and human-centered.
 </p>